What is MRI Cervico-Dorsal Spine With Contrast?

 An MRI cervical dorso spine creates images of the cervical and dorsal regions (neck and upper back region) of the vertebral column along with the surrounding soft tissues like muscles.
 The images captured during the MRI scan can be stored on an electronic device which is further printed on a film.
 The MRI scan is radiationless test which uses strong magnetic and radio waves to create a detailed and clear 3D multiple images.
 The whole MRI scan procedure takes about 40-60 minutes.
 You may be asked to take an oral solution of the radio-contrast agent or be given the same in an injectable form for better images.

-Why Get Tested for MRI Cervico-Dorsal Spine With Contrast?
+Why is MRI Cervico-Dorsal Spine With Contrast done?

 - To detect the cause of any unexplained back pain